JulieW23/GradApp/deliverables/iteration-01.review.md

 Goals/tasks that were met/completed:

 1. Evaluated competition.
-Our finding are contained in competitors.md.
+Our findings are contained in competitors.md.
 2. Established main features of the application which are listed above.
 3. Completed user stories.
 User stories are contained in user_stories.md.